vercona/Solid-Vote/README.md

 what if you want 2 winners via two diff algos? e.g. i want he mean and mode

-how do i init default values on keyArr/valArr tho?...
+how do i init default values on keyArr/valArr tho?... actually, it may be difficult to provide defaults given the interconnected nature of the validators. a simple change could invalidate the whole form.